ibm-cloud-docs/dr-automation-powervs/deploying-the-orchestrator.md

 13. Enable the **External standby orchestrator interface** to allow the orchestrator to manage failover operations by recognizing a standby node for redundancy and resilience.

       a.
-Complete the [External Orchestrator setup](/docs/dr-automation-powervs?  topic=dr-automation-powervs-manage-exter) to prepare for standby configuration.
+Complete the [External orchestrator interface setup](/docs/dr-automation-powervs?topic=dr-automation-powervs-manage-exter) to prepare for standby configuration.
       b.
 Hover over the **External standby orchestrator interface** button to view the standby orchestrator IP, for example, `IP:xx.x.x.xxx`.
       c.
 Use the standby orchestrator IP and add it in the [**Add Node**](/docs/dr-automation-powervs?topic=dr-automation-powervs-nav-pan#ksys-set-tab-detai) section.
       d.
 Click the **External standby orchestrator interface** button to enable the interface.